shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

    ![](../media/lab-05/image16.png)

 4. From the top menu select **Activities**.
-Now in the menu you will find a list of commonly used Activities.
+Now in the menu, you will find a list of commonly used Activities.

-5. Select the **ellipsis (...)** on the right on the menu to view all the other available Activities.
+5. Select the **ellipsis (...)** on the right of the menu to view all the other available Activities.
 We are going to use a few of these Activities in the lab.

    ![](../media/lab-05/image17.png)